cjpopova/cjpopova.github.io/index.md

 ## About me
 I am a second-year Ph.D. student in the [Lab for Programming Languages at the University of Maryland (PLUM)](https://plum-umd.github.io/) advised by [David Van Horn](https://www.cs.umd.edu/~dvanhorn/index.html) and [Leo Lampropoulas](https://lemonidas.github.io/).

-I am broadly interested in compilers, property based testing, and contracts.
-I am currently working on random testing recursion-related optimizations in compilers.
+I am broadly interested in compilers, testing, program synthesis, and Racket-y things like contracts.
+I am currently working on:
+1. [Compiler testing with sized types](https://github.com/cjpopova/sized-generator): Random testing recursion-related optimizations in compilers.
 My goal is to build a program generator of recursive programs by using sized typing to ensure termination.
 [Here](https://cjpopova.github.io/assets/docs/sized-types-slides-2025-09-18.pdf) are slides from a tutorial talk on sized typing I gave.
+2. [Recursion for HLS](https://github.com/cjpopova/bambu-recurse) in [PandA-Bambu](https://panda.deib.polimi.it/) (work with Andrew Kim).

 ## News
 I am currently looking for summer 2026 internships! → [My C.V.](https://cjpopova.github.io/assets/docs/caspar-popova-f25-cv.pdf) ←